 Interviewees noted the common expectation that market forces would efficiently price risks and prompt banks to control exposures in a more effective way than regulators.
 For example innovative securitization techniques, derivative instruments and off-balance sheet vehicles apparently helped to diversify risks away from leveraged intermediaries, allocating risks to investors and others who were thought most able to shoulder the risk/reward trade-offs.
 Regulators faced and often shared skepticism that regulators could push for more effective practices than those required by the market for controlling firm risk.
 After years of record profits, low and declining price volatility and minimal losses during 2003-2007, supervisors faced an up-hill battle to challenge banks' appetite for risk or their business practices.
 But in reality markets did not control risk until very late in the cycle when funding was finally withheld from one large institution after another.

 Regulators were reluctant to be prescriptive in exam findings.
+Supervisors, generally unwilling to act on less than complete information, set a high bar for recommending behavioral changes at banks.
 Beyond not wanting to impose their judgment on an outwardly successful business model, supervisors were concerned that their recommendations might be wrong and would be faced with ongoing criticism from the bank.
 Some interviewees feel we accepted bank risk models that we would not accept today because we were not willing to propose particular practices or supervisory models, that is, to require particular parameters or structures that were more conservative or stringent.